Louisville Car Accident Lawyer

 But, be wary.
 Insurance companies are not known for being fair.
 They lose money by settling claims and will look for any excuse to minimize the amount they are obligated to pay you.

-Fortunately, your Louisville car accident lawyer at Wilt and Thompson, PLLC, has experience in dealing with these profit-driven insurers, and will never let them get away with taking advantage of you in your time of need.
+Fortunately, your Louisville car accident lawyer at Wilt and Associates, PLLC, has experience in dealing with these profit-driven insurers, and will never let them get away with taking advantage of you in your time of need.

 Types Of Damages Recovered in Louisville Car Accident Claims